jmkristian/pack-it-forms/README.md

            ...
         </form>

-The actual from itself replaces the ellipses here.
+The actual form itself replaces the ellipses here.
 The Javascript requires that the id of the form have the value "the-form".

         <div data-include-html="submit-buttons"></div>